Microsoft-Azure

 The manual from Microsoft is very good to get you started with updating your PowerShell CmdLets and executing the necessary scripts.

-The situation At this customer we have a select group of users in Office 365 and all other users are in an on-premises Exchange environment.
+At this customer we have a select group of users in Office 365 and all other users are in an on-premises Exchange environment.
+A few weeks ago I have updated the AADConnect client to the latest version and everything went well with the update and all users where still in sync with Office 365.

 Two weeks after my visit to SharePoint Saturday Paris I visited SharePoint Saturday Netherlands.
 The schedule for today was a bit more relaxed than in Paris.
 We had 4 session slots of 75 minutes with great sessions and more time in between the sessions to have a chat with sponsors, trying out the HoloLens and playing some games.
 The HoloLens is a very cool device and I tried it here for the first time.